FREE Shipping on orders over $899

 Epicondylitis usually develops due to a combination of factors, including:

-1. Repetitive overload: Activities or movements that involve repetitive movements of the forearm and wrist, such as using hand tools, racquet sports, construction work, or even excessive use of electronic devices, can cause wear and tear on elbow tendons.
+1. Repetitive Overuse: Activities or movements that involve repetitive movements of the forearm and wrist, such as using hand tools, racket sports, construction work, or even excessive use of electronic devices, can cause wear and tear on the tendons in the elbow.

-2. Poor technique: Performing physical or work activities with incorrect technique can put undue pressure on the elbow tendons, increasing the risk of injury.
+2. Poor technique: Performing physical or work activities with incorrect technique can put undue stress on the elbow tendons, increasing the risk of injury.

 3. Age and gender: Epicondylitis is most common in people between 30 and 50 years old, although it can affect any age group.
-Men have a greater tendency to develop this injury.
+Men are more likely to develop this injury.

-4. Occupational factors: Jobs that involve repetitive motions and excessive use of the arm and wrist may increase the risk of epicondylitis in the work environment.
+4. Occupational factors: Jobs that involve repetitive motion and overuse of the arm and wrist may increase the risk of epicondylitis in the workplace.

 Symptoms